guillermooo/sublime-undocs/source/basic_concepts.rst

 .. warning::

    Want even better documentation for Sublime Text?

-You can `help <https://www.bountysource.com/teams/st-undocs/fundraiser>`_.
+   We are starting a new round of writing and editing to improve this guide in many ways.
+If you find it useful, please `support us <https://www.bountysource.com/teams/st-undocs/fundraiser>`_.

 ==============
 Basic Concepts